Italian-American Dishes

 • Italian Sausage (Of the Standardized Mass Market Hot/Sweet Variety)

-• Tuscan Chicken (Chicken Breast with Spinach, Sun-Dried Tomatoes, and/or Heavy Cream)
+• Tuscan Chicken (Chicken Breast with Spinach, Sun-Dried Tomatoes, and Heavy Cream)

 Seafood Dishes